 The Flood Plain District is herein established as an overlay district.
 The District includes all "special flood hazard areas inundated by 100-year flood" designated as Zones A, AE, AH, AO and A99, and "floodway areas in Zone AE" on the Flood Insurance Rate Map (FIRM), issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program, entitled "National Flood Insurance Program FIRM Flood Insurance Rate Map, Town of Sudbury, Massachusetts, Middlesex County", comprised of six panels, revision date November 20, 1998, indicating the 100-year regulatory flood plain.
-The exact boundaries of the District may be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Flood Insurance Sturdy booklet dated November 20, 1998.
+The exact boundaries of the District may be defined by the Flood Insurance Study booklet dated November 20, 1998.
 The FIRM and Flood Insurance Study booklet are incorporated herein by reference and are on file with the Town Clerk, Planning Board, Building Official, Conservation Commission and Engineering Department.